raspberrypilearning/find-the-bug/en/step_2.md

 --- task ---

-Change the name of the backdrop to 'start' to make it easier to use:
+Change the name of the backdrop to 'start' because you will be selecting it later in the project.

 ![Backdrop name changed to Start screen in the paint editor](images/start-screen-name.png)

+**Tip:** Using names that make sense will help you understand your project, especially when you come back to a project later.

 --- /task ---